Captain-Usopp/Calculator/README.md

 # Calculator

-An online calculator with basic arthimetic operations built using HTML5, CSS3 and JS ES6 features.
+An online calculator with basic arithmetic operations built using HTML5, CSS3 and JS ES6 features.
 It can be controlled by a mouse or by a keyboard.
 For starting your own calculations [__visit the site__](https://captain-usopp.github.io/Calculator/)

 ## Features